gauge-sh/bridge/README.md

 [docs]

 ### What is bridge?
-Bridge enables you to seamlessly run and deploy all of the infrastructure you need for a complete Django project.
+Bridge enables you to seamlessly run and deploy all the infrastructure you need for a complete Django project.

 - One line of copy-paste configuration
-- Local postgres database automatically configured and connected
+- Local Postgres database automatically configured and connected
 - Local Redis and Celery instances automatically configured and connected
 - Easy one-command deploy configuration to Render

 ### Installation
 ```bash